 Students study a minimum of 3 art disciplines including drawing, painting, and 3D artwork.
-Units of work are based on themes in which students develop personal responses to, in the creation of images and art works.
+Units of work are based on themes in which students develop personal responses to investigating different contemporary artists, in the creation of images and art works.

 - Graphic Artist & Book Illustrator

-- Graphic, Web & Games Designer
+- Graphic, Web & Games Designer, Digital Art Designer

-- Fashion Designer
+- Fashion Designer, Industrial designer, Multimedia Designer

 - Painter, Ceramicist, Sculptor & Print Making

 - Art Teacher, Art Historian & Art Restorer

 - Street Art & Mural Artist

 - Professional Photographer

+- Art teacher, content creation

 Students will explore techniques and develop skills in a variety of artistic mediums to prepare themselves for senior studies.
 The units of study are similar to those studied in Year 11 and will involve both 2 dimensional and 3-dimensional works.
-Students are required to develop a visual diary, which shows evidence of research, experimentation, reflection and documentation of progress.
+Students are required to develop supporting evidence of research, experimentation, reflection and documentation of progress.
 Computer design programs can be used throughout the units.
 Students will explore different artists and their concepts and techniques to gain a solid foundation for senior studies.

-Students will create a body of work within the 20 weeks which will consist of;
+Students will create multiple artworks within the 20 weeks which will consist of;

-- 1 Drawing
+- Drawing

-- 1 Painting
+- Painting

 - Dimensional Artwork

-All progress, research and reflection work will be documented in a visual diary.
-They will also undertake an analytical exam drawing on evidence from their visual diary.
+All progress, research and reflection work will be documented digitally.
+They will also undertake an analytical exam drawing on evidence from their supporting evidence and artist studied.
 This is designed to build written and analytical skills based on experimentation and reflection which is expected in their final external assessment task.

-Research, reflection and documentation of practical work done in class will be completed as homework in their visual diaries.
+Research, reflection and documentation of practical work done in class or as homework.

-Basic stationary and a visual diary.
-Some students may choose to frame their works for display.

-Computer Software and Hardware Requirements: Students will need to be part of the BYOD program and will be working with Microsoft Office and Photoshop.
+- Basic stationery and computer.
+Some students may choose to frame their works for display. - Computer Software and Hardware Requirements: Students will need to be part of the BYOD program and will be working with Microsoft Office and Photoshop, and on other AI programs accessible to students.